 While a Q2 concept is said to be under development, a production version would take between two and three years to bring to market.
 If the Q2 concept appears in early 2013, that pushes the introduction of Audi’s compact crossover out to 2015 or 2016.

-Color us skeptical, but we’ve heard this story before, in 2009 to be precise.
+Color us skeptical, but we’ve heard this story before.